-The trends of hydrologic variables were analyzed statistically based on long term historical data by using the Mann-Kendall trend test.
+The trends of precipitation, temperature, dam inflow, and dam release flow and volume storage were analyzed statistically based on long term historical data by using the Mann-Kendall trend test.
 Our findings are summarized as follows:

-- Through the analysis, we found that the temperature and precipitation trends show increasing trends nevertheless at the Ping River basin temperature and precipitation trends show decreasing trends. - The water resources availability in terms of inflow to the BB and PS dam shows decreasing trend during the dry season.
-The inflow of all reservoirs in the rainy season has increasing trends. - For dam release from the reservoirs, generally increasing significant trends appear in the dry season in all reservoirs.
-Only the BB and SK dam have decreasing trends during the rainy season.
+- Through the analysis, we found that the temperature and precipitation trends were increasing trends nevertheless Ping River basin temperature and precipitation trends were decreasing trends. - The water resources availability in term of inflow to BB dam and PS Dam were decreasing trend during dry season.
+The